FREE updates, newsletters and the L.A. BEER BLAST.

 Ceviche Mixto featured tender cubes of sea bass bathed in uni sauce.
 The dramatic serving vessel was the shell of Tairagai – giant razor clam – anchored to the plate with salt.
 The shell also hosted steamed kernels of hominy-like choclo, red onion strands and aji Amarillo leche de tigre sauce, a tangy mix of lime juice, garlic, ginger and celery.

-My favorite dish of the night was probably Tiradito de Pescado, silky sheets of yellowtail bathed in sun-dried tomato yuzu dressing and topped with a mild salsa.
+My favorite dish of the night was Tiradito de Pescado, silky sheets of yellowtail bathed in sun-dried tomato yuzu dressing and topped with a mild salsa.

 Another winner was Carapulcra, tiny nubs of Peruvian sun-dried potatoes tossed with chimichurri, strewn with crispy bits of pancetta and topped with a juicy fillet of crisp-skinned black cod.
 According to our cheat sheet, Carapulcra is the oldest dish in Peru, originally eaten in the Andes with camelid meat.
 Camelid is apparently an Andean cousin of the camel.